 then the corporation must process those access applications and make access offers in an order which reflects the priority of those access applications as determined in accordance with these regulations.

-(2) An access application (in this subregulation called the “first access application”) received by a corporation has priority over all later access applications received by the corporation unless the first access application loses its priority in accordance with these regulations.
+(2) An access application (in this subregulation called the first access application) received by a corporation has priority over all later access applications received by the corporation unless the first access application loses its priority in accordance with these regulations.

 (3) The applicant making an access application may withdraw that access application by written notice given to the corporation and, if an applicant does so, then the access application loses its priority and lapses.